sharenowTech/erna/docs/storage-adapter.md

 In best case choose a database which is also available as a free DBaaS tier: [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev#dbaas).

 #### InMemoryStorage
 The storage is default and initialized when passing no `DB` environment variable.
-Since it is a in-memory state which is not synced with other instances ensure that the service is deployed exactly once.
-Even freezing/sleeping of the service might cause a loss of data.
+Since it is a in-memory state which is not synced with a database ensure that the service is deployed exactly once.

 #### MongoStorage
 This storage adapts [MongoDB](https://www.mongodb.com) and is initialized when passing a `mongodb://` connection url to `DB` environment variable.
 There are free DBaaS solutions like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).